Keyboard shortcuts

 While this intrinsic armor might seem to give droids an advantage, they have no Healing Rate.
 Droids cannot naturally recover hit points but must be repaired by someone with the correct technical skills and replacement parts.

-5. Accessories.
-Depending on their model, droids get d3 + 3 accessories.
+5. Accessories New droid characters get d3 + 3 accessories.
 Choose from:

 • 360 Degree Perception: Can ‘see’ in all directions simultaneously